GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 A two handed flail.
 Very uncommon as the ergonomics don't scale well.
 Requires two hands.
 Range is increased to 1.5 yards.
 If properly wound, gains a +1 bonus for the purpose of determining critical hits.
 The bonus to Beats and Parries (including those made against the the weapon) are increased to +3.

+**Halberd**, $230 , 5 lb.
+Pole Axe
+A variant of pole axe which is shortened to 5 feet.
+It featurs a spear tip and a hook on the back of the head.
+The design lends itself as an anti-polearm weapon.
+It may also be used to inflict spear attacks.
+When used against attacks made outside of the nearest half of the eapon's range (2.5 feet and beyond), this weapon gains a +1 bonus to parrying melee weapon attacks made outside of half of their range.

 **Khopesh**, $135, 3.75 lb.
 Longsword
 A curved sword intended for use on horseback.
 It is made of altyprium, and suffers the associated brittleness.